 According to the Maryland State Department of Assessment and Taxation database, the apartment building was constructed in 1960 and was, therefore, lawfully established prior to the use becoming nonconforming on April 24, 1961.

 A CNU requires that certain findings be made.
-Section 27-244 sets forth the specific requirements for certifying a nonconforming use:
+Section 27-241 of the Zoning Ordinance sets forth the required findings of the Planning Board and Section 27-244 sets forth the specific requirements for certifying a nonconforming use: